 So there you have it, the roots of The Archers in the “Upper Slocombe” series of sketches, written by Charles Gardiner and featuring several of the singers from Programme 6 in the Thirsty Work series.
 I have often wondered if the name of Gardiner’s fictitious village was inspired by Marie Slocombe, who worked for the BBC: she was based at Evesham in the War and went on to become an integral part of the team fronted by Peter Kennedy that recorded folk song in many more locations than the seven featured in this radio series (see Part 1).

 ‘Thirsty Work’ Part 2: the North – singing from Ambleside, Redmire and Harome

 ‘Thirsty Work’ Part 3: East Anglia and the East Midlands – singing from the Eel’s Foot Inn, Suffolk and Wakerley, Northamptonshire

-I originally found out about the Thirsty Work programmes on the Radio Times Genome Archive which is very easy to browse and search.
+I originally found out about the Thirsty Work programmes on the Radio Times Programme Index (previously known as the Genome project), which is very easy to browse and search.
 Further information on the making of these programmes has been added from the BBC Written Archives Centre, which is by appointment only, in person.

-Thanks to Gwilym Davies, Judith Ellis and Keith Chandler.
+Thanks to Gwilym Davies, Judith Ellis, Keith Chandler and Paul Burgess.